-Skills: This project will utilise real-time RT-PCR, cell isolation, magnetic bead separation and flow cytometry techniques.
+Skills: This project will utilise confocal microscopy, real-time RT-PCR, mammalian cell culture, transfection, animal models, primary cell isolation and flow cytometry as well as immunohistochemistry techniques.
 It is envisaged that the student who undertakes this project will become proficient in all of these methods whilst being exposed to a number of other general laboratory techniques.

 Discipline: Infectious diseases and Immunology